Chuck-Carr/calendar/README.md

-This is an app that pulls my current work orders and send me an email for any newly assigned work orders.
+This is an app that uses selenium to extract a list of my currently assigned work orders and will send me an email for any work order newly assigned.